MartinLetzgus/ML-Powered-Vocabulary-Teacher/README.md

 ✔️ Train a model and create a function able to choose the word the least likely to be guessed

 - Improve the logic of the model and the pick function in Session().get_word_ml() to obtain better results
+    - Maybe look to reduce the complexity of the models to avoid overfitting the very small dataset

+- Delete sessions via UI, and prevent from creating severals with same name

+- Add session history for backup

+- Add other datasets